 Ice racing is not intimidating.
 We have drivers from all levels.
 There is common knowledge about driving on ice that floats around.
 The first is to get practice and learn how your vehicle handles the best.
 The next is to control the throttle; ice is unforgiving when it comes to too much speed.
 The next is to get out of your warm vehicle and talk to other drivers.
 Ask questions, watch what others do that works.
 We are a friendly bunch, but usually new people have to make themselves available.
 If you’re interested in helping flag the races ask an Our Gang Member and they will train you.
 We always appreciate help!

-Our Gang also hosts are variety of other events.
-We have two Friday Fun Days, a Kid’s Race, a 2 Lap Championship race for each division, fun races for Rookies and a Championship Banquet.
+Our Gang also hosts a variety of other events.
+We have the Sunday Fun Day Track, a Kid’s Race, a 2 Lap Championship race for each division, and a Championship Banquet.
 All of our participants are welcome to attend these as well.
 There is more information about these events here on our website.
-We hope to see you out on the ice in 2013!
+We hope to see you out on the ice this season!